Cape Privacy launches data science collaboration platform with $5.06M seed investment – TechCrunch

-Boldstart Ventures and Version One led the round with participation from Haystack, Radical Ventures and Faktory Ventures.
+Boldstart Ventures and Version One led the round, with participation from Haystack, Radical Ventures and Faktory Ventures.

 Company CEO Ché Wijesinghe says that data science teams often have to deal with data sets that contain sensitive data and share data internally or externally for collaboration purposes.
 It creates a legal and regulatory data privacy conundrum that Cape Privacy is trying to solve.